BitcoinDesign/Guide/guide/payments/send.md

 {% include tip-open.html %}
 Fee estimations are largely inaccurate — this is because the fee rate is impacted by everyone else who are trying to get their transactions into a block.
 The rate is constantly changing so it is difficult to make an accurate prediction.

-The fee recomendation in your application can cause senders to end up over paying in fees, or waiting long periods of time to get their transactions confirmed.
+The fee recommendation in your application can cause senders to end up over paying in fees, or waiting long periods of time to get their transactions confirmed.
 {% include tip-close.html %}

 ### Setting the transaction fee manually